Linda Borromeo

 Stories have always fascinated people.
-Fortunately, we don't have to resort to desperate measures to hear new stories.
+Fortunately, we don't have to resort to desperate measures to hear new tales.
 All it takes is asking a question or two when families get together for the holidays.

 Family Stories Month